 According to Blood and Wolfe's (1960) resource theory, spouses’ decision-making power is greatly regulated by their relative resources, which could be education, occupation, income, etc. We proxy the power dynamics by creating a composite score using several variables: the expectant mother’s employment status, residency location, phone ownership, education, and gender preference.
 A wife as a homemaker in northwestern China usually has less power within the family.
-A homemaker role may be connected to isolation, a shortage of information, lower contributions to family income, and a smaller social network (Herr, 1962; Ajrouch et al. 2005).
-Furthermore, China is traditionally a patriarchal society, with male power being stronger in rural areas of China, suggesting that residing in a village could be an indicator of lower wife power (Matthews and Nee, 2000).
-We also assume that the power of the wife is higher if she owns the cell phone used for this study (an indicator of relative economic status), she is better educated than her husband, and the rest of the family has the same gender preference as her.
-Our operationalization of high wife power in marriage is thus computed as the composite score (average) of the five variables: not a homemaker, not living in village, owning the phone, higher education than husband, and same gender preference (average of the five dummy variables).
+A homemaker role may be connected to isolation, a shortage of information, lower contributions to family income, and a smaller social network (Herr 1962; Ajrouch et al. 2005).
+Furthermore, China is traditionally a patriarchal society, with male power being stronger in rural areas of China, suggesting that residing in a village could be an indicator of lower wife power (Matthews and Nee 2000).
+We also assume that the power of the wife is higher if she owns the cell phone used for this study (an indicator of relative economic status), if she is better educated than her husband, or if the rest of the family shares her gender preference for her new child.
+Our operationalization of high wife power in marriage is thus computed as the composite score (average) of the five variables: not a homemaker, not living in a village, owning the phone, higher education than husband, and same gender preference (average of the five dummy variables).

-To investigate how high wife power in the marriage can influence the moderating effects of husband healthy behaviors, we estimated a three-way interaction model (Brownell and Hirst, 1986; Dawson, 2014).
+To investigate how high wife power in the marriage can influence the moderating effects of husband healthy behavior, we estimated a three-way interaction model (Brownell and Hirst 1986; Dawson 2014).